twse/random-stuff/Readable Fonts/Central European.md

 * EUROPEAN, by Howard M. Berlin, is a series of pay shareware cannibalistic fonts and keyboards for Windows 3.1 which comes with Arial, Courier and Times-like fonts.
 * ILPRumanianB100 (1996), by Charles J. Coker, is a TrueType font designed for typing Romanian text on English keyboards.
 The numbers are old-style.
 * LaserLatvian (2011), by Payne Loving Trust, is a commercial font distributed by Linguist's Software for use with Latvian localizations of Windows and macOS.
-* Lexa and LinguaFont (1998), by Raymond Hickey, includes printer and screen fonts for Czech, Hungarian and Polish languages.
-* TITUS Eastern European (1995), by Jost Gippert, is a font derived from Times New Roman and contains letters for Baltic languages, accented Lithuanian and Slavic languages in Latin script.
-The encoding type is MS Symbol, and the characters (including "space") are placed in the Unicode "Private Use" block, which has the side-effect that word-wrap may not work.
-The Garamond-looking style font from the WordCruncher font package has no word-wrap problems.

 ## Diacritical characters